 - Set aside some time to devote to the potty-training process.

 - Don't make your child sit on the toilet against his or her will.

 - Show your child how you sit on the toilet and explain what you're doing (because your child learns by watching you).
-You can also have your child sit on the potty seat and watch while you — or one of his or her siblings — use the toilet.
+You also can have your child sit on the potty seat and watch while you (or a sibling) use the toilet.

 - Establish a routine.
 For example, you may want to begin toilet teaching by having your child sit on the potty after waking with a dry diaper, or 45 minutes to an hour after drinking lots of fluid.
 You may be able to catch your child peeing.
 Only put your child on the potty for a few minutes a couple of times a day, and let your child get up if he or she wants to.

 - Try catching your child in the act of pooping.
 Children often give clear cues that they need to use the bathroom — their faces turn red, and they may grunt or squat.
 And many kids are regular as to the time of day they tend to have a bowel movement.